Skip to the main content.

 Mistake #6: You Conducted Social Media Research Personally

-Of course social media would be on the list of common background check mistakes.
+Of course, social media would be on the list of common background check mistakes.
 Is there any aspect of modern professionalism that social media hasn’t disrupted?
-Understandably, many employers turn to social media as a means of screening for culture fit.
+Understandably, many employers turn to social media as a means of screening for cultural fit.
 It’s logical, but it’s also problematic.
 Why?

 Now, it would be extremely difficult for anyone to prove you discriminated against them based on this knowledge.
 But as a general rule, it’s best to avoid learning this information while you’re in the process of making hiring decisions.